comp-hub/engie-wind-turbine-power-prediction/README.md

 Using the file 'input_testing.csv', the participants must provide a file 'output_testing.csv' in the same format as the file 'output_training.csv' (associating with each ID number, the predicted active power).

 The metric used in this challenge to designate the winning participant is the mean absolute error (MAE), see https://en.wikipedia.org/wiki/Mean_absolute_error.

+## Target Scores
+Highest = 15.0735
+Lowest =  101.683

+## Github

+Create a branch and open a pull request.